vobyjs/oby/README.md

   prev.foo.bar = false;
 }); // => { foo: { bar: false } }

-// "on" method for making an Observable out of the current Observable, this is just a potentially cleaner alternative to the `$.computed` method (see below)
+// "on" method for making an read-only Observable out of the current Observable, this is just a potentially cleaner alternative to the `$.computed` method (see below)

 const double = o.on ( value => value * value );